TriplyDB/Documentation/docs/ratt/index.md

 - In case of an error, the first 20 values from the last processed RATT record.
 - In case of an error, the full stack trace.

-Example of using the `--verbose` flag:
+The following example shows how the `--verbose` flag can be used:

 ```sh
 yarn ratt ./lib/main.js --verbose